Skip to main content

 For day visitors on winter weekends, we post our public lunch menus on social media.
 This usually includes a vegetarian or vegan option, and often gluten-free.

-Yes, all our Huts are stocked with a selection of local Maine beer, cider, seltzer, and wine that you can purchase with cash, cards, or electronic payment methods.
+Yes, all our huts are stocked with a selection of local Maine beers, ciders, seltzers, and wines that you can purchase with cash, cards, or electronic payment methods.

-Note: Alcohol not purchased at the hut may only be consumed in your bunkroom due to liquor license restrictions.
+Note: Alcohol not purchased at the hut may only be consumed in your bunkroom due to liquor license restrictions during our winter season.

 We sell public lunches on Saturday and Sundays during our winter season (Late December through late March).
 Menus get posted on social media a day or two in advance, and usually include a combination of soup, sandwiches, breads and desserts with vegan and vegetarian options.

-No. Our spring through fall hut rentals are self service.
+No. Our spring through fall hut private rentals are self service.
 Groups should plan on bringing their own food and beverages.
-Guests get full access to our commercial kitchen, which is stocked with pots, pans, dishes, spices, oils, plates, cutlery and more.
+Guests get full access to our commercial kitchen, which is stocked with pots, pans, dishes, spices, oils, plates, cutlery, and more.

 Groups are welcome to bring in caterers or private chefs, but be aware all guests are required to hike or bike in.